CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT24: SuggestProjectileVelocity implermented into code and socket add to barrel mode
 * BT25: TankAimComponent printing to log the corret FRotator for aiming the tank barrel
 * BT26: Cration of the TankBarrel c++ class and conversion of other class to use TankBarrel
+* BT27: Min/Max Elevation vaules add to barrel in-engine for easy of use